 There are other red flags you should keep your eye out for when looking for a reputable credit repair company.

 “The FTC prohibits credit repair companies from charging for credit repair before any work is complete,” Padawer said.
 “Run fast from anyone who asks for money upfront or who promises a new credit file overnight.”

 Here are some of the things you should want from a credit repair company.

 - They know your rights and want you to understand them too.
 Before you sign any contract, a reputable credit repair company will explain your consumer credit rights to you and answer any of your questions regarding those rights.

 - They want to know your story.
 It’s important for a credit repair company to understand why you want to dispute an item on your report so they can make sure those three standards Padawer mentioned — accuracy, fairness and full substantiation — are upheld by the data furnishers and the credit bureaus.

 - They can explain, in detail, what they can do to represent you to the credit bureaus.
 Any good credit repair company knows what they can and can’t do for you and should be able to outline their services so you fully understand what you’re getting.

 Free Help With Your Credit

 Under the Fair Credit Reporting Act, you’re entitled to an accurate credit report and the ability to dispute any errors you find.
 You can get free copies of your credit reports from each of the major credit reporting agencies once a year at AnnualCreditReport.com.

-You can also check your credit scores for free each month using Credit.com’s free Credit Report Card.
+You can also check your credit scores for free using Credit.com’s free Credit Report Card.
 This tool breaks down your credit score into five major factors and gives you a grade for each.
 You can even get an action plan with tips on how to improve the credit factors that are pulling down your score.
 Checking your own credit reports and scores does not hurt your credit score in any way.